-Geo-political turmoil between Russia and Ukraine and continuing military actions in Ukraine have caused us to suspend clinical trial activity in Ukraine and wind down clinical trial activity in Russia.
+Geo-political turmoil between Russia and Ukraine have caused us to wind down clinical trial activity in Russia.

-We have a small number of clinical sites in Russia in our RESPONSE clinical trial and in our ASSURE clinical trial.
-Because of continuing military action in Ukraine we suspended all clinical trial activity in Ukraine.
-Ongoing geo-political turmoil and continuing military action in the region, together with widening sanctions imposed on Russia, have also caused us to begin to wind down clinical trial activity in Russia.
-We expect clinical trial activity in Russia to terminate by the end of the fourth quarter of 2023.
-The ongoing military action and sanctions may still affect our RESPONSE and ASSURE clinical trials in Russia prior to completion of our wind down and could complicate the analysis of data from subjects in Russia.
+We had a small number of clinical sites in Russia in our RESPONSE clinical trial.
+Ongoinggeo-political turmoil and continuing military action in the region, together with widening sanctions imposed on Russia, have also caused us to begin to wind down clinical trial activity in Russia.
+We expect clinical trial activity in Russia to conclude by the end of the fourth quarter of 2023.